Sean Penn: Acting credits and accolades

-Penn has appeared in more than 50 films and won many awards during his career as an actor and director.
-He has won two Academy Awards for Best Actor for Mystic River (2003) and Milk (2008), and was nominated three more times in the same category for Dead Man Walking (1995), Sweet and Lowdown (1999), and I Am Sam (2001).
+Penn has appeared in over 50 films and won several awards during his career as an actor and director, including two Academy Awards for Best Actor for Mystic River in 2003 and Milk in 2008, and was nominated three more times in the same category for Dead Man Walking (1995), Sweet and Lowdown (1999), and I Am Sam (2001).
 He also received a Directors Guild of America nomination for directing Into the Wild (2007).
+In 2015, Penn received the Honorary César for lifetime achievement.